 In addition to the on-site evaluations, and as described in greater detail within this Guidance, nominees will be asked to provide releases for further records checks, self-disclosures, and/or self-certifications as part of the evaluation process.
-For example, the review may include a review of the finalists' Federal Tax Transcripts, a search for any criminal history records relating to any of the finalists, a search for any Equal Employment Opportunity (EEO) records alleging discrimination by a finalist, and a search for any Office of Inspector General (OIG) records or equivalent offices' records that mention alleged misconduct by a finalist.
+For example, the review may include a review of the finalists' Federal Tax Transcripts, a search for any criminal history records relating to any of the finalists, a search for any Equal Employment Opportunity (EEO) records that reference a finalist as an alleged perpetrator of discrimination, and a search for any Office of Inspector General (OIG) records or equivalent offices' records that mention alleged misconduct by a finalist.
 An Agency Head may also decide to provide, and/or OPM may request, additional information related to a finding of misconduct attributed to the nominee by a third party, such as the EEOC, or an administrative judge from another entity, for consideration during the analysis.
+If material pertaining to a finalist arose from a proceeding to which the finalist was not a party, the finalist should be given an opportunity to rebut such information and the agency, also, is free to indicate its own views as to the responsibility of the finalist for the conduct noted.

 WHITE HOUSE APPROVAL AND AGENCY CERTIFICATION: Once all related information has been obtained and the analysis is complete, OPM provides a list of nominees to the White House for review.
-Additionally, OPM provides the Agency Head the final list of agency nominees for certification, also known as "Eyes Only".
-An Agency Head may withdraw a nominee at this time, or any time during the PRA process, prior to the President's decision.
+Additionally, OPM provides the Agency Head the final list of his/her nominees for certification, also known as "Eyes Only".
+An Agency Head may withdraw a nominee at this time, or any time during the PRA process, prior to POTUS decision.

-After OPM obtains feedback from both the agency and White House, OPM provides the final list of recommended nominees to President for consideration of the PRA.
-The final decision is made by the President by the end of the Fiscal Year and OPM immediately communicates the decision to the agencies along with guidance regarding agencies' recognition of their recipients.
+After OPM obtains feedback from both the agency and White House, OPM provides the final list of recommended nominees to POTUS for consideration of the PRA.
+The final decision is made by POTUS by the end of the Fiscal Year and OPM immediately communicates the decision to the agencies along with guidance regarding agencies' recognition of their recipients.